antonior92/advtrain-linreg/README.md

 ## Jupyter notebooks
 We provide jupiter notebooks with minimal examples that can be used to quickly reproduce some of the paper main results:

-*We try to keep these notebooks as simple as possible, removing some of the plot configurations.*
+*We try to keep these notebooks as simple as possible, removing some of the plot configurations or running the experiment only once instead of multiple times.*

 | Fig   | Colab |